enterprise-org-1/gradle-multi-sample/README.md

 ## Overview

-There are 3 sub pjojects.
+There are 3 sub pjojects.ff

 * common: utility library
 * base: base class or interface